Everything You Need To Know About Dietland's #MeToo Revenge Mystery

-AMC’s latest drama — diet culture, women’s magazine, and all around misogyny satire Dietland — kicks off feeling a lot like an overstuffed plate of food fresh from the buffet line.
-Some tidbits look so delicious you can’t wait to devour them, and some feel like lackluster items you maybe should have left behind, giving you more room for that tasty looking mac and cheese (or fascinating plot point).
-While the passé-seeming self-loathing of lead Alicia “Plum” Kettle (Joy Nash), a striving magazine writer and plus-size woman, might fall into the latter category, the over-the-top, #MeToo-flavored revenge fantasy hidden throughout the series certainly isn’t.
+AMC’s latest drama (now on Amazon Prime Video) — diet culture, women’s magazine, and all around misogyny satire Dietland — kicks off feeling a lot like an overstuffed plate of food fresh from the buffet line.
+Some tidbits look so delicious you can’t wait to devour them, and some feel like lacklustre items you maybe should have left behind, giving you more room for that tasty looking mac and cheese (or fascinating plot point).
+While the passé-seeming self-loathing of lead Alicia “Plum” Kettle (Joy Nash), a striving magazine writer and plus-size woman, might fall into the latter category, the over-the-top, #MeToo-flavoured revenge fantasy hidden throughout the series certainly isn’t.

 The vengeful scheme is introduced in Dietland’s series premiere, when viewers get a few stray glimpses at a cabal of masked young women who are prone to kidnapping men, holding guns to their heads, and throwing them off of highway overpasses.
 The group’s only apparent calling card?
 The word “Jennifer.”
 While the series’ pilot doesn’t flatly say these murdered men are perpetrators of sexual assault, it’s easy to jump to that conclusion, considering the dark fantasy of punishing predators is the well-marketed backbone of Dietland.